LandanParker/AspnetViewWrapperExample/README.md

 There's no license on this project yet.
 If you understand how this works, you can type it yourself for now.
 Sorry lol.
-This is an idea.
+This is a general idea.
 Not proprietary.
 If I make a framework out of it, you'll know.